 The device has a complementary pair MJ2955 with a PNP junction.
 In terms of its parameters, except for the silicon structure, it is almost a complete copy of the 2N3055 transistor.
 It is used in combination with it in output stages of high-power amplifiers up to 40 W at load up to 8 Ohm, and 60 W at 4 Ohm.

 The most common products are from the following manufacturers: Inchange, ON Semiconductor, STMicroelectronics.
-You can download a datasheet for the device by following the link with the company name.
+You can download the Datasheet for 2N3055 by going to this section.